balqui/prefscript/docs/doc.md

-Make sure you have `pipx`; then, installation proceeds in the standard manner: `pipx install prefscript` (maybe preceded by super-user identification) will create a command `prefscript` that you can call from the command line.
+Make sure you have `pipx`; then, installation proceeds in the standard manner: `pipx install prefscript` will create a command `prefscript` that you can call from the command line.
 It is suggested that your very first call is `prefscript --help`.